Kiryat Haim: Sports

-The most notable sports team in the history of Kiryat Haim was its weightlifting team, which was sent to the Munich Olympics in 1972.
-Ze'ev Friedman, a member of the team, was murdered by Arab terrorists in the Munich massacre, after placing 6th in the world.

 Thomas D'Alesandro Stadium, sometimes referred to simply as Kiryat Haim Stadium, is a multi-purpose stadium in Kiryat Haim used mainly for football matches.
 It was originally the home of Hapoel Haifa and Maccabi Haifa until Kiryat Eliezer Stadium was built.
 It was named for Baltimore mayor Thomas D'Alesandro.

 Kiryat Haim is home to a handball team, Maccabi Hakiryatim.

 Transportation

-Kiryat Haim is served by the Kiryat Haim Railway Station, which is on the main Coastal railway line to Nahariya, with southerly trains to Beersheba and Modi'in.
+Kiryat Haim is served by the Kiryat Haim railway station, which is on the main Coastal railway line to Nahariya, with southerly trains to Beersheba and Modi'in.

-Three Egged bus lines route through Kiryat Haim, route 13 that travels between Kiryat Ata and Kiryat Yam, route 15 that routes via the western half of Kiryat Haim from the Krayot Central Bus Station in the north of Kiryat Motzkin to Hutzot HaMifratz, and route 26 that travels between Kiryat Ata and Kiryat Haim beach.
+Three Egged bus lines route through Kiryat Haim, route 13 that travels between Kiryat Ata and Kiryat Yam, route 15 that routes via the western half of Kiryat Haim from the Krayot central bus station in the north of Kiryat Motzkin to Hutzot HaMifratz, and route 26 that travels between Kiryat Ata and Kiryat Haim beach.

 At night, Kiryat Haim is served by night bus 210, which runs a meandering route through the Krayot with terminuses in Kiryat Ata and Kiryat Bialik.